joelchrono12/joelchrono12.ml/_posts/2025-12-12-desert-island-games.md

 >
 > I love that game, and will never tire of it, despite seeing many shiny objects to distract me.

 I have always heard of this game, but I haven't played it either.
-Given its size and the amount of story and quests on it, It really seems like a great pick for this situation.
+Given its size and the amount of story and quests on it, it's a great pick for this situation.

 Buckle up, the next one is long...